 The author of these pages makes no pretense to know anything.
 Just trying to learn, and since i am a web-maker, i learn by making Web.

 Usually i am pointing to the Tibetan for the definition, and giving the word in other languages.
 Such as chenresig being the center for definition of avalokiteshvara, kwanyin, bodhisattva of compassion, etc. But sometimes i am using English or Sanskrit or Pali for the "definitive" word.
-I haven't figured this out yet, wether i should point to Tibetan for all (since this web is pointing at the Tibetan Mahayana tradition), or should i point to the most familiar word for each concept ... like with metta, loving kindness (but then, most familiar to who?) ... or point to the english word, since this is all in english ...
+I haven't figured this out yet, wether i should point to Tibetan for all (since this web began by pointing at the Tibetan Mahayana tradition), or should i point to the most familiar word for each concept ... like with metta, loving kindness (but then, most familiar to who?) ... or point to the english word, since this is all in english ...
 So yeah, i'm still figuring it out :)

 I have chosen to replace all pronouns when possible with we, they, them, their.

 It is only in relatively modern times, as population has grown and different peoples have bumped up against each other, that the inflexible concept of a "nation-state" has developed, with rigid physical boundaries and discrete wall-to-wall governments.

 I am using uncapitalised names such as "tibet", "china", as a shorthand for geographical areas where similar people lived and identified with; not to imply any state or nationhood.
 Therefore also for the people of those areas: “tibetan”, “mongol”, “chinese”.
 I will use Initial Caps when referring to a nation-state government, rather than an area of people, and also for designated forms such as Tibetan Buddhism, Tibetan language, etc.

 The code which constructs this website itself, and my few original words in the site pages, are licensed under the gpl.
 (Summary: If you want it, you can have it!
 Pass it on.)